Electric Mud: History

 The 1960s saw Marshall Chess seeking to introduce Muddy Waters' music to a younger audience; Chess Records, Waters' record label, founded by Marshall's father, Leonard Chess, released a series of compilation albums of Muddy Waters' older music repackaged with psychedelic artwork.

 In 1967, Marshall Chess formed Cadet Concept Records as a subsidiary of Chess Records.
 The label's first release was the self-titled debut album of Rotary Connection, a psychedelic band.

 The next project Chess conceived was Electric Mud, a psychedelic rock concept album; Marshall later stated, "I came up with the idea of Electric Mud to help Muddy make money.
 It wasn't to bastardize the blues.
 It was like a painting, and Muddy was going to be in the painting.
 It wasn't to change his sound, it was a way to get it to that market."

-Chess hoped the new albums would sell well among fans of psychedelic rock bands influenced by Muddy Waters and Howlin' Wolf.
+Electric Mud was recorded with members of the Rotary Connection, alongside a similar psychedelic concept recording by Howlin' Wolf.
+Chess hoped the new albums would sell well among fans of psychedelic rock bands influenced by these singers.
 According to Muddy Waters, "Quite naturally, I like a good-selling record.
 I was looking at it because I played for so many of these so-called hippies that I thought probably I could reach them."